-The existing New Hyde Park Station building located north of the westbound platform would remain.
+The existing New Hyde Park Station building located north of the westbound platform would ^be refurbished.
 To accommodate the new third track, the existing eastbound (southern) platform would be demolished and replaced with a new eight-foot-wide side platform.
 The existing westbound (northern) platform would be demolished and replaced with a new eight-foot-wide side platform.
-Access to the platforms would be provided by four new staircases and two ADA-accessible ramps.
-The ramps would be sufficient for ADA compliance and therefore elevators would not be required.
+Access to the platforms would be provided by four new staircases to the westbound platform, five new staircases to the eastbound platform, and two ADA-accessible ramps ^ to each platform.

 Access at the eastern end of both platforms would be integrated with the reconfigured New Hyde Park Road crossing (discussed later in this chapter).
 Access to the station from New Hyde Park Road would be provided from sidewalks and stairs located on both the east and west side of the road.
-Access between the eastbound and westbound platforms would be provided by a new pedestrian overpass with elevators and covered stairs.
-A new pedestrian overpass would be west of South 12th Street.
+Access between the eastbound and westbound platforms would be provided by either-a new pedestrian overpass with elevators and covered stairs or a pedestrian underpass.
+If a new pedestrian overpass were provided, it would be either-center-of-the-existing-platforms.
+If a pedestrian underpass were provided, it would be in the vicinity of South 12th Street after its closure to vehicular traffic.
+In the case that the pedestrian underpass is constructed, the proposed ramps would provide ADA-compliant access to the platforms.
 Other enhancements, such as a plaza area, with green space, located on Third Ave east of Baer Place to the existing dead end, are being considered.
 This portion of Third Avenue, east of Baer Place, would be permanently closed to traffic.